 Research Keywords: climate change, communities and livelihoods, economics, energy policy, modelling, social impact, social science, sustainability

-Dawit Diriba Guta is an Assistant Professor of Environmental Economics at the College of Development Studies, Addis Ababa University (AAU), and holds a post-doctorate position within the Department of Forest Resource Management at the University of British Colombia (UBC).
+Dawit Guta is an Assistant Professor of Environmental Economics at the College of Development Studies, Addis Ababa University (AAU), and holds a post-doctorate position within the Department of Forest Resource Management at the University of British Colombia (UBC).
 He has over 12 years of professional experience in research and teaching at higher education institutions in Ethiopia, Germany, and Canada.
-Before joining AAU, he held the position of senior researcher at the Center for Development Research at the University of Bonn.
-Dawit graduated with BA and MSc degrees in Economics from Addis Ababa University and holds a Ph.D. from the University of Bonn.
-His main areas of research include natural and environmental economics applied to the field of energy demand modeling, renewable energy, the water-energy and food nexus, valuation of environmental resources, forest resources, climate change, and rural livelihoods.
+Before joining AAU, he held the position of senior researcher at the Center for Development Research at the University of Bonn (UB).
+Dawit graduated with BA and MSc degrees in Economics from AAU and holds a PhD in Economics from the University of Bonn.
+His main areas of research interest focus on Resource and Environmental Economics applied to the field of energy transition, renewable energy, water-energy and food security nexus, non-market valuation, bioeconomy, forest, climate change, and rural livelihoods.

 Avery is a graduate research assistant working in the Energy Resources, Development, and Environment Laboratory.
 Within the lab, he works as part of Canada’s National Food, Agriculture, Biodiversity, Land-Use, and Energy (FABLE) Coalition team.
 Avery also works as a research assistant with Gathering Voices Society, where his work has focused on perceptions surrounding First Nation water resource access and disaster preparedness in multi-hazard environments.
 His past research assistant appointments include RWI Essen and Mount Allison University (MTA).
 Avery holds a Master of Arts in Economics from the Vancouver School of Economics at UBC and a Bachelor of Commerce with Honors in Economics from MTA.
 His research focuses on the implications of climate change for future energy system design and the importance of equity and justice for sustainable transitions.